Helping better thanks to research

 Research was conducted within TReC to develop platelet lysate (or Human Platelet Lysate, hPL) from platelet concentrates. hPL contains a rich mix of growth factors, cytokines and other bioactive molecules that stimulate cell growth, regeneration and tissue repair.
 This makes it therefore ideally suited as a xeno-free supplement for (stem) cell culture in cell therapy production, among others.
 The development of our hPL allows the Belgian Red Cross-Flanders to make optimal use of all donations, thereby making an additional contribution to improved patient care.
 The research results made it possible to determine an optimal preparation procedure of hPL.
 In collaboration with the Transfusion Innovation Centre (TInC), the research was translated into a product that will be made available to interested parties.
 Interested in testing?
 You can request the hPL on this page.

-Centre For Research on the Third Sector
+Centre for Research on the Third Sector

 Mintzberg (2015) defined the "third sector" as "any association of people that is neither public nor private - neither owned by the state nor by private investors.
 Some are owned by their members; others are owned by no one."
 In other words, the third sector encompasses much of society, including members of non-profits and non-governmental organizations and volunteers.
 Existing discussions focus on a more dominant role of government (public sector) and a more dominant role of markets (private sector), while the third sector remains an undiscussed topic.